clt313/SuperballVR/README.md

 volleyball.
 It combines the two in a virtual reality environment accessible by anyone with a PCVR system.

+## Capstone Info
+Project documents are tracked in [this Google Drive folder](https://drive.google.com/drive/folders/18jeZMgjLvT-QLkRAkY97e1_U2WnQU-8i?usp=sharing).

+For the developers: don't forget to use Issues, and track how much time you spend!

 ## Getting Started
 This project uses Unity Hub to develop in the Unity3D environment.

-To start developing for the first time, follow these steps:
+To set up your workspace for the first time, follow these steps:

 ### Register License
 1. Log in to Unity or create an account at https://id.unity.com/.
 Feel free to use